dragonlock2/RaoTA/README.md

 To move onto the next graph, just click or press a key while in the matplotlib image.
 To stop early, go to your terminal and issue a KeyboardInterrupt.
 Then close the matplotlib plot.

-### sorter.py
+### checkout.py

-This script sorts all the inputs/ based on certain criteria into orginout/.
-Mainly, it is used to sort inputs by size and completeness.
-It also maintains separate folders for bruteforceable inputs and inputs that don't maximize the given limits.
-This script can be run without arguments.
+This script prints out all files that we don't have a solution to yet.
+Run without arguments.